PistonDevelopers/blog.piston.rs/_posts/2014-10-10-deform-images.md

 A matrix transformation is a general linear map, which means it can transform while keeping lines straight.
 The algebra on matrices is called linear algebra and is one of the central topics in mathematics.

-While it seems difficult on the surface, it all boils down to: `+ - * /`.
+While it seems difficult on the surface, it all boils down to: `+ - * / .sqrt()` and some loops.

-This is just very simple operations, which are put together in patterns, and then comes out as a deformed image.
+These are very simple operations, which are put together in patterns, and then comes out as a deformed image!

-Instead of transforming every pixel, we transform a grid, then do triangulation and render on the GPU.
+Instead of transforming every pixel, we transform a grid and render the image on the GPU.

-When the cells on the grid are small, this makes it almost indistinguishable from the perfect algorithm.
+### Algorithm walkthrough

 Let's look at the first part: